Entry-Level Master's Program for Non-Nurses

 Prerequisites

-At the time of application, four of the six prerequisites must be completed while two may be in process.
-All prerequisite courses must be completed before nursing classes begin.
+At the time of application, we recommend four of the six prerequisites be completed while two may be in process.
+All prerequisite courses must be completed before nursing classes begin in the fall semester.

 Nursing entry-level prerequisite requirements:

-Prerequisite courses must have been acquired within the last seven to 10 years.
+Prerequisite courses must have been acquired within 10 years of the program start date.

 Course Requirements